Tuesday, April 18, 2023

 I'm quite fond of this system.

-While the less curvy female torso is sleeker, it's also wider around the hips and cannot wear these skirts.
-Despite seeming to be designed primarily for function, the more contoured female torso is evidently also chosen fairly often just for aesthetic reasons, since there have been many female figures with the torso who have no associated giant skirts to wear and/or wear torso coverings that get in the way of skirts.
+While the less curvy female torso is sleeker, it's also wider around the waist and cannot wear these skirts.
+Despite seeming to be designed primarily for function with the skirts, the more contoured female torso is evidently also chosen fairly often just for aesthetic reasons, since there have been many female figures with the torso who have no associated giant skirts to wear and/or wear torso coverings that get in the way of skirts.
 A third recurring female torso shape depicts a pregnant belly, and there are a few specialized female torso molds with texture for dresses.

 Female Playmobil arms on all figures have a slight curve, while male arms are completely straight.